 The expanding market for elder care is unprecedented.
 The AARP reports that there are 106 million Americans aged over 50 years old, who will bring about more over $13.5 trillion in spending by 2032.
 By 2029, baby boomers will comprise 73% of the 65 and over population, and by 2030, over 30 million of them will be managing chronic health issues.
+Organizations like Aging 2.0 are responding to the surge in the aging population by connecting and supporting innovators leveraging technology to tackle its challenges.
 Innovative healthcare solutions which specialize in aging populations are poised for a windfall as they improve the health and comfort of seniors.

 Some of those companies include Caremerge, who have built a unified platform and mobile communication tool for people living in senior living communities, their families and their care teams.
 Kindly Care created a digital tool to help people find non-medical home care for those who wish to age in place.
 It vets caregivers, and allows families and individuals to determine wages.
 Loved ones can track care and tasks on the app, where caregivers can note anything pertaining to patient care.
 CareAngel is a virtual assistant for loved one’s of those aging at home.
 CareAngel sends alerts and notifications through their mobile app to ease the minds of people apart from elders.
 The virtual assistant delivers customized calls and messages to loved ones, and aggregates reports for everyone included in the Care Circle.

 Sheri Rose, CEO and Executive Director of the Center, told MobiHealthNews, “we reached out to technology companies and said, ‘you tell us how your innovative solutions that you’ve come up with applies to this use case,’ and then we developed programs based on that.”